How Often Should You Wash Your Dog? A 2026 Guide by Coat Type

 Long/SilkyShih Tzu, Maltese, Yorkshire TerrierEvery 6-8 weeksEvery 2-3 weeks (if needed)

-Double CoatLabrador, Golden Retriever, Husky, Border CollieEvery 8-12 weeksEvery 4-6 weeks (or when dirty)
+Double coatLabrador, Golden Retriever, Husky, Border CollieEvery 8-12 weeksEvery 4-6 weeks (or when dirty)

-Short/SmoothBeagle, Boxer, Doberman, Great DaneEvery 12 weeks (or as needed)Every 6-8 weeks (or when dirty)
+Short/smoothBeagle, Boxer, Doberman, Great DaneEvery 12 weeksEvery 6-8 weeks (or when dirty)

-Wire/CurlySchnauzer, Airedale, Wirehaired TerrierEvery 6-8 weeksEvery 3-4 weeks (if needed)
+Wire/curlySchnauzer, Airedale, Wirehaired TerrierEvery 6-8 weeksEvery 3-4 weeks (if needed)

 Between professional grooms, you should brush your Oodle every 2-3 days to prevent matting.
-A quick home bath is only needed if they roll in something smelly or get muddy.

 Double-coated breeds (Labradors, Golden Retrievers, Huskies) have a dense undercoat that protects them from heat and cold.
 Over-washing can damage this natural protection.

-Why less frequent washing is better:
+Why washing less often is better:

-• Skin Sensitivity: Over-washing strips oils and can cause dry, flaky skin
+• Skin sensitivity – Over-washing strips oils and can cause dry, flaky skin

-The Dangers of Over-Washing
+The dangers of over-washing

-• Dry, Flaky Skin: Shampoo strips natural oils that keep the skin moisturised
+• Dry, flaky skin – Shampoo strips natural oils that keep the skin moisturised

-• Itching and Irritation: Without protective oils, the skin becomes sensitive and prone to rashes
+• Itching and irritation – Without protective oils, the skin becomes sensitive and prone to rashes

-• Cost: Unnecessary professional grooms waste money and time
+• Cost – Unnecessary professional grooms waste money and time

 Signs you’re over-washing: